spacewired/spacewired.github.io/_posts/2019-04-10-a-black-holes-close-up.md

 To better understand what we are looking at, I have decided to break the concept of a black hole down a little further.
 Imagine the center of the sphere shown in Figure 2 is our blackhole.
 It is important to note that only the center point of the sphere represents the black hole (point of high mass), the rest of the black sphere/circle representes the event horizon.
-That is to say, the point at which not even light fired radially away from the black hole would not be able to escape, or even less, be detected by an outside spectator (us!).
+That is to say, the point at which not even light fired radially away from the black hole would be able to escape, or even less, be detected by an outside spectator (us!).
 The radius of the event horizon (our black circle) is called the Schwarzchild Radius (rs).

 ![Diagram0](/assets/img/BLACKHOLE/0Diagram.png)<sub><sup>Figure 2: Diagram of black hole, shows the event horizon in black